Mobile phone manufacturers with gold mines?

 China as a global player

 China has also become the largest automobile market in the world.
 Meanwhile, more cars are being sold in China in good months than in the entire United States.
 For me there is no doubt: China's share of global economic output will continue to increase at least until 2017.
 This is also ensured by plans by the Chinese leadership such as this: China should have the largest shipbuilding capacity in the world by 2015.
-In the 1990 years, China only had one a Shipyard that could build larger ships.
+In the 1990 years, China only had one to have Shipyard that could build larger ships.
 Now there are a dozen.

 In the autumn of 2012, the Chinese Development and Reform Commission announced further projects with a volume equivalent to around 120 billion euros.
 All of them will further increase the demand for raw materials.
 For example, subway networks are to be built in cities with more than 5 million inhabitants, and massive investments are to be made in the infrastructure.
 A very impressive dynamic - which unfortunately also has its downsides.
 Pollution has increased significantly in China.
 The increasing demand for energy and raw materials is killing rivers and there are accidents such as mine accidents or the explosion of pipelines.